ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Connecting a LogDNA agent to an OpenShift cluster
+# Connecting a logging agent to an OpenShift cluster
 {: #config_agent_os_cluster}

-The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
-After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
+The logging agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
+After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.
 {:shortdesc}

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *LogDNA-agent* pod on each node of your cluster.
-The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

-## Deploy the LogDNA agent by using kubectl commands
+## Deploy the logging agent by using kubectl commands
 {: #config_agent_os_kubectl}

 Complete the following steps from the command line to configure your OpenShift cluster to forward logs to your LogDNA instance by using the default YAML file:

-You can use an existing YAML file if you are configuring a newer LogDNA agent version.
+You can use an existing YAML file if you are configuring a newer logging agent version.
 Change the `image` value in your existing YAML file to match the version you are configuring.
 {: note}

 ### Prereq
 {: #config_agent_oscluster_prereq}

-To deploy the LogDNA agent in a cluster, you must have a user ID that has the following IAM roles:
+To deploy the logging agent in a cluster, you must have a user ID that has the following IAM roles:
 * **Viewer** platform role, and **Manager** service role to work with that cluster instance.
 * **Viewer** permissions on the resource group where the cluster is available.

-To configure the LogDNA agent in the cluster, you need the following CLIs:
+To configure the logging agent in the cluster, you need the following CLIs:
 * The {{site.data.keyword.cloud_notm}} CLI to log in to the {{site.data.keyword.cloud_notm}} by using `ibmcloud` commands, and to manage the cluster by using `ibmcloud ks` commands.
 [Learn more](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).
 * The Kubernetes CLI to manage the cluster by using `kubectl` commands.
 [Learn more](/docs/containers?topic=containers-cs_cli_install#kubectl).
 * The Openshift CLI to login to the cluster from the command line and deploy the agent.
 [Learn more](/docs/openshift?topic=openshift-openshift-cli).